“WeChat doesn’t work for B2B” was something people used to say a lot, but like those who used to say “the earth is flat”, they’ve been proved wrong.

 WeChat is a brilliant tool for B2B.
 Think about it: B2B is about selling high-value, often niche products or services to customers with a specific need, with many decisions taken on the strength of a brand’s reputation.
 Creating content that addresses this allows a brand to market directly to potential customers on a device that each person doesn’t let out of sight throughout their waking hours.

 At Brandigo, pretty much every enquiry that comes into our Shanghai office has some request to incorporate WeChat into the brief, from helping with content ideas and creation, to opening and running the account.
-Here’s a few things we’ve learned over the past few years about running B2B WeChat accounts:
+Mike, our China President, recently posted

 1. It ain’t all about the numbers: Getting WeChat followers